rafaelmuto/nodejs_fs-app/README.md

-# nodejs_fs-app
+# nodejs_webapp

-this is a fullstack application for a webstore running on node.js with express.js
+A application for a web store running on node.js + express + mongoDB.
+- MCV architecture
+- CRUD functionallities for users and products on mongoDB
+- full authentication with signup/login encryption, CRSF protection
+- basic checkout with payment API
+- e-mailing system

 1. run `npm install` to install the dependencies
 2. write your setup.js file exposing these variables: